City of Encinitas

 Draft Environmental Impact Report (EIR) Public Scoping Meeting - September 19, 2022

 The EIR scoping meeting was held on September 19, 2022 in the City Hall Poinsettia Room.
-The purpose of the public scoping period was to solicit input and comments from public agencies and the general public regarding the environmental content to be analyzed within the Environmental Impact Report (EIR) for the Mobility Element update.
+The purpose of the public scoping period was to solicit input and comments from public agencies and the general public regarding the environmental content to be analyzed within the Environmental Impact Report (EIR) for the Circulation Element Update.

 Workshop #2 - July 21, 2022

-The second community workshop for the Mobility Element Update was held on July 21st at the Community Center.
-This workshop provided an opportunity for community members to learn about the Encinitas Mobility Element Update and provide important feedback on goals and policies and the potential citywide network and road classifications.
-We want to hear from all types of mobility users, including pedestrians, cyclists, transit, and drivers.
+The second community workshop for the Circulation Element Update was held on July 21, 2022 at the Community Center.
+This workshop provided an opportunity for community members to learn more about the project and provide feedback on draft goals and policies and the draft citywide mobility network and road classifications.
 Below are links to the workshop slideshow presentation, comment card, online survey, maps/diagrams, and draft goals and policies:

 - Slideshow Presentation